-In article Dr. Sherrie Bourg Carter wrote for Psychology Today, clutters play a vital role in affecting how you feel about your home, workplace, and yourself.
-According to the researcher, homes and workplaces surrounded by clutters make people feeling anxious, overwhelmed, and stressed.
+In article Dr. Sherrie Bourg Carter wrote for Psychology Today, clutter play a vital role in affecting how you feel about your home, workplace, and yourself.
+According to the researcher, homes and workplaces surrounded by clutter make people feeling anxious, overwhelmed, and stressed.

 Wondering how a messy room could bring so much anxiety and stress?
 The answer lies with these eight scientific reasons according to Dr. Sherrie Bourg Carter: